Cathedral Basilica of the Immaculate Conception (Mobile, Alabama)

-The Cathedral Basilica of the Immaculate Conception (Cathédrale de l'Immaculée-Conception de Mobile) is a cathedral serving Roman Catholics in Mobile, Alabama in the United States.

-Immaculate Conception is the seat of the archbishop of the Roman Catholic Archdiocese of Mobile.
+The Cathedral Basilica of the Immaculate Conception (Cathédrale de l'Immaculée-Conception de Mobile) is a Catholic cathedral in Mobile, Alabama, United States.
+The cathedral is the seat of the archbishop of the Archdiocese of Mobile.
 It is named for Mary, mother of Jesus, under her title, Our Lady of the Immaculate Conception.

 History

 Early churches

 Mobile's Cathedral Parish was established on July 20, 1703, by Jean-Baptiste de la Croix de Chevrières de Saint-Vallier, Bishop of Quebec.
 Bishop de Saint-Vallier named Father Roulleaux de La Vente, first pastor of the parish church, which was located at the French settlement of Mobile at the citadel of Fort Louis de la Louisiane.
 The parish is the first established on the Gulf Coast.

 When the Mobile settlement was relocated to its present site in 1711, a new parish church was built and was known as Notre Dame de la Mobile (Our Lady of Mobile).
 In 1781, during the Spanish occupation of Mobile, the parish took its current name, Immaculate Conception.

 Pope Pius VIII erected the Diocese of Mobile in 1829 and appointed Bishop Michael Portier as its first bishop.
 Portier's first “cathedral” was a small wooden structure located in the Old Spanish Burying Ground, site of the present cathedral.
 Portier soon set out to construct a "real" cathedral.